Think of this article as your pre-import check. ✔️

 Remove the original tag/form entry point (i.e. the tag/form you want to import subscribers into) from the visual automation (here's how)

-NOTE: If your automation already has the maximum number of entry points, you may need to swap the order of steps 2 & 3 above (the end result will be the same).
+NOTE: If your automation already has the maximum number of entry points, you may need to swap the order of steps 2 and 3 above (the end result will be the same).

-Now that it's no longer an entry point, it's safe to import your subscribers into the original tag/form.
+Now that your tag/form no longer an entry point, it's safe to import your subscribers into it.
 Once the import is complete, re-add the original tag/form back as an entry point, remove the temporary tag's entry point, and finally delete the temporary tag.

 To avoid subscribers triggering an automation rule

-Click into the rule from the rules page and then disable it by clicking the 'disable' link at the top of the page here:
+Click into the rule from the Rules page under the Automate tab of the navigation, and then disable it by clicking the "disable" link at the top of the page here: